vitalii-panama/red/Readme.md

 GET /redshift
 Headers:

 Authorization: Your authorization token.
-The valid token is 'redshift123!'.
+The valid token is 'pass'.
 ```

 ## Response